M-MSHAIKH/Interpolation-function-for-global-coordinates-and-the-yaw-angle-from-the-MATLAB-Driving-Scenario/README.md

 ![img of the function block di](img/img.png)

 Here, the $dt$ or the sampling time should be the same as the sampling time of the MATLAB DrivingScenarion.
-To chekc the MATLAB Driving Scenario Designer sampling time go to the setting of the Designer app and adjust it.
-The app only provide the sampling time in the miliseconds.
+To check the MATLAB Driving Scenario Designer sampling time go to the setting of the Designer app and adjust it.
+This app only provide the sampling time in the miliseconds.